 Accurate values for transport coefficients such as the viscosity of complex gases and liquids are needed in many practical applications.

-The viscosity of a lubricant, for example, is crucial for its effectiveness.
+The viscosity of a liquids, for example, is the key to lubrication.

 Our objective is to develop new kinetic approaches to transport coefficients such as viscosity and diffusion of liquids and gases.

-We sometimes stray into other fields, such as strongly-correlated electron systems, glasses, and biophysics.
+We sometimes stray into other fields, such as data mining, biophysics, network science, high-dimensional chaos, strongly-correlated electron systems, glasses, and social science.